django-oscar/django-oscar-api/docs/source/topics/communicate_with_the_api.rst

 ========================
 Communicate with the API
 ========================
 When you browse through the API (see also the :ref:`django-oscar-sandbox` section), most of the things are already pretty clear in terms how you can communicate with the API.
-In the following examples we use the python `requests`_ package to demonstate how the API works.
+In the following examples we use the python `requests`_ package to demonstrate how the API works.

 .. _`requests`: http://docs.python-requests.org/